grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 Details on how to set up the files and which fields are required for each object are listed below depending on which resource you are provisioning.

+For a complete guide about how Grafana provisions resources, refer to [Provision Grafana][provisioning].

 **Notes:**

-You cannot edit provisioned resources from files in Grafana.
+- You cannot edit provisioned resources from files in Grafana.
 You can only change the resource properties by changing the provisioning file and restarting Grafana or carrying out a hot reload.
 This prevents changes being made to the resource that would be overwritten if a file is provisioned again or a hot reload is carried out.

-Importing takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API][reload-provisioning-configurations].
+- Importing takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API][reload-provisioning-configurations].

+- Importing an existing alerting resource results in a conflict.
+First, when present, remove the resources you plan to import.

 ## Import alert rules